kuasha/marufabbasi.github.io/covid19/mask0.md

 We have a massive shortage of masks as of today because of COVID-19 pandemic.
-While in normal times it may not be safe to tell people to build their own masks, it may reduce some risk if sick people uses something to cover their mouth and nose.
+While in normal times it may not be safe to tell people to build their own masks, it may reduce some risk if sick people uses something to cover their mouth and nose while going out or coming close to other people.

+The design we are proposing for this will cost about 50 cents to a dollar if we make only a few.
+If we make 100 or more cost should come down.
+And the mask may be reusable given that it is washed properly with soap and water.

 ## The v0 design
 *** the design is not ready yet ***